grantl33/my-app/README.md

 # Welcome to my-app!
-This is the capstone React project for the [Meta Front-End Developer Professional Certificate] (https://www.coursera.org/professional-certificates/meta-front-end-developer).
+This is the capstone React project for the [Meta Front-End Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-front-end-developer).
 Please feel free to leave comments, make pull requests, or just contact/connect with me directly!